I get where you are right now because I have been in exactly the same placd…

 And I’m here to tell you that it is within your power to find health and happiness, while saying goodbye to diets for good.

-From a young age, I dieted constantly.
-I was a chubby child and remember being 5 and needing to wear size 6x and the shame that came along with that realization.
-Well-meaning family members sought to protect me.
-Tab was a regular beverage and I learned to count calories and read food labels then too.
+I started my first diet at the age of 8.
+Well-meaning family members sought to protect me from weight gain by limiting my food intake and choices.
+Tab was a regular beverage (yuck!) and I learned to count calories and read food labels then too.
 But I rebelled against all the rules being imposed upon me.
 I became expert in trading my ‘diet food’ in the school cafeteria in exchange for cookies and candy.

 Of course, knowing what I know now, I could have predicted what I would go through for the next 20+ years: food obsession, weight loss, certainty that lost weight would remain lost, weight regain, feelings of worthlessness and shame…..
 The list goes on and on.

 I was a serious competitive swimmer in my youth.
 When I was 13, my coach became focused on weight and subjected our team to frequent weigh-ins.
 Even though this was more than 30 years ago, I can still remember stepping on a large mechanical scale in front of my team.
 I can’t remember the exact weight, but I knew that I was going to be officially a member of the ‘fat club’ before I even stepped on that scale.

 Even though I was a strong competitive athlete, my coach prescribed a restrictive diet to get my body “lean,” as he called it.
 In the end, I lost weight quickly.
 But what my coach failed to consider is that I had also lost much of the muscle that gave me the strength to compete in swimming.
 I felt so weak that I could cry.
 Even though I swore I’d find a way to maintain this lower weight while competing and building up my muscle mass again, the weight slowly crept back up which made me feel even more shame.